balena-io-experimental/blinkt-server/README.md

-## Simple Blinkt Server for Raspberry Pi3
+## Simple Blinkt Server for Raspberry Pi

 Simple project for showing a tiny web-server with bad UI controlling an RPi3 with a Blinkt interface.